 These sorts of lawsuits may take longer than a personal injury lawsuit, but they frequently result in Asbestos lawsuit settlements for medical costs and burial expenses.
 They may also encompass pain and suffering and the loss of companionship.

-The Early Days of Asbestos Lawsuits
+History of Asbestos Lawsuits

 Even while companies were aware of the health concerns associated with Asbestos by the 1930s, Asbestos lawsuits took off in the 1970s.